Michael T. Martin Explained

 Dipstyle:

-Michael Thomas Martin (born December 2, 1961) is an American Catholic prelate who serves as Bishop of Charlotte.
-A priest of the Order of Friars Minor Conventual, he previously worked as a high school teacher and administrator, a parish priest and pastor, and a college chaplain.
+Michael Thomas Martin (born December 2, 1961) is an American Catholic prelate who has been serving as bishop of the Diocese of Charlotte in North Carolina since 2024.
+A priest of the Order of Friars Minor Conventual (O.F.M.
+Conv.), he previously worked as a high school teacher and administrator, a parish priest and pastor and as a college chaplain.

 Biography